imm-llc/s3-sftp/README.md

 # s3-sftp
 GUI Wrapper for S3 API using Python3, PyQt5, and the Boto3 SDK.

 You'll need S3 keys and a valid bucket name in order to use this application.
 You can specify any region, it just needs to be valid.
+If you're going to use the remote logging features, you'll need an AuthToken.
+More on that in the `logging-server.go` section.

 Region list: